Corruption in the Fresno Police Department Runs Deep : Indybay

 Arax, writing for the Los Angeles Times, quoted Larry Miller, a retired federal agent who busted numerous Fresno bookies with connections to the Fresno Police Department (FPD) in the 1960s.
 “It was a rotten town with a rotten police force and the citizens didn’t mind.
 Their indifference was practically suffocating.”

-According to Arax, the corruption in the FPD continued through the 1980s and early 1990s.
-This was a time when Dyer and the people close to him say he was modeling less-than-ideal behavior.

-Arax wrote: “State agents trying to bust a large steroid and cocaine ring ran across police officers as customers.
-One high ranking narcotics cop, a steroid user himself, kept tipping off the ring to the movement of the state investigators.
-The DA’s office and police department’s Internal Affairs conducted sloppy probes that ended without charges or disciplinary action.”

-Now Dyer wants to be the next mayor of Fresno.
-If elected, he will continue the good old boy connection with a corrupt past and bring that culture to the highest elected position in this city.
-We will know on March 3 if Fresno is ready to break with its past or embrace a future that promises social and economic justice.
+Now former FPD Chief Jerry Dyer wants to be the next mayor of Fresno.
+If elected, he will continue the good old boy connection with a corrupt past and bring that culture to the highest elected position in the city.

-Mike Rhodes is on the editorial board of the Community Alliance (an alternative/independent newspaper in Fresno), a member of the Central Valley Progressive PAC and author of the book Dispatches from the War Zone, about homelessness in Fresno.
-Contact him at mikerhodes [at] comcast.net.

-My first history lesson about Fresno’s corrupt underbelly was in the late 1990s when I read Mark Arax’s book In My Father’s Name.
-It is a great book (one of my all-time favorites) about Arax’s search for the killer of his father, which dives deep into Fresno’s interesting but corrupt past.

 I remember Arax writing about Fresno Police Chief John Goehring (a relative of Herman Goehring, the Nazi field marshall).
 Federal agents in 1917, during a raid of the Ku Klux Klan HQ in Los Angeles, found a list of seven Fresno police officers who were KKK members.
 The mayor had the seven fired, but the Civil Service Board overturned the decision officially keeping racism alive and well in Fresno.